Leyla Daze makes experimental, genre-crossing dance bangers tagged ‘neopsychedelia’, ‘electronic’ and ‘dream pop’.

 In this post I explore my track ‘Wave Patterns’ and show you behind the scenes of the music production process.

 ‘Wave Patterns’ began life as a short loop which had a repeating two-note bass line as a predominant theme.
-I decided to create a progressive electronic track from this loop, which I fleshed out with dreamy synths, white noise reverb trails, and delayed guitars.
+I decided to create a progressive electronic track from this loop, which I fleshed out with dreamy synths, reverb trails, and delayed guitars.

 Eventually I had a rough demo that was around 4 minutes in length and I felt I was onto something special.
-Next to other music I liked however, it still sounded muddy and dull, and possibly a little cluttered.
+Next to other music I liked however, it sounded muddy and dull, and possibly a little cluttered.

 So I subjected my track to a good amount of music production.

 When listening to the demo of ‘Wave Patterns’, the track gave me a calm feeling and I found myself imagining a time-lapse sunset.
 After consciously identifying the track’s laid-back vibe, my main aim throughout my music production was to enhance it.